 When we open up each quote line a detailed screen similar to the one below is shown.
 Here I can start to build the estimate.
 Initially I decide what will be included from time, expense and fees.
 I then will continue to add quote line details.

 At this point I am describing the process of adding a high-level estimate to the quote lines.
 You will notice that the project field is blank.
-Alter we can create a project and use information from that to replace these high-level estimates.
+Alternatively we can create a project and use information from that to replace these high-level estimates.

 Quote Line Details